 Enjoying a Challenging, Enjoyable Work Environment

 Instructional designers look to the future.
-You’ll be doing something new every day, which means you’re unlikely to be bored at work.
+You’ll be doing something new daily, so you’re unlikely to be bored at work.
 You might start the week off helping a struggling learner access remote learning, then end the week meeting with a team to identify technology to best comply with a student’s individualized educational program (IEP) — all while consulting with experts and digging deeply into the science and art of education.

 Instructional Design Degree Basics